lukechilds/onionite/README.md

 ![Screenshot](https://i.imgur.com/VYaVKhm.png)

 - Notable mention in the Microsoft 10K Apart competition.
-- Progressively enhances all the way from Lynx to Chrome.
+- Progressively enhances from Lynx all the way to Chrome.
 - Offline functionality.
 - Highly accessible.
-- No (frontend) frameworks, just vanilla CSS and JavaScript.
+- No (frontend) frameworks, no build system just vanilla CSS and JavaScript.
 - Page size + all assets < 10k.
 - JavaScript not required!